 How often should I restart my router and modem?

-You should restart your modem and router when you encounter slugging internet speed and unwanted lags.
+You should restart your modem and router when you encounter slow internet speed and unwanted lag.

 How do I restart the router and modem?